Farrah Young is a research analyst and carries out in-depth research on topics.

-Organic traffic is one of the best types of traffic as it is traffic you don't fight to get.
-In a way, it is like passive income in the sense you optimize the post jut once, but keep getting traffic to it once it starts to rank.
+Organic traffic is one of the best types of traffic as it is the traffic you don't fight to get.
+In a way, it is like passive income in the sense you optimize the post just once, but keep getting traffic to it once it starts to rank.

 - Make use of keywords in your posts.
 You should search out keywords that aren't too competitive and also have a high monthly search volume.

-- Include these keyword at strategic points throughout your hub; places like in your title, in the first paragraph, within the body of the text and in your subtitles.
+- Include these keywords at strategic points throughout your hub; places like in your title, in the first paragraph, within the body of the text, and in your subtitles.

 - Rename your alt tags to your chosen keywords.